MattKingLive/advanced-angular-EdX-MPP/README.md

-# AngularFundamentals
+# AngularAdvanced

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.4.1.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.4.

+This is part of the MPP Front-End Web Development course via EdX.org but has been updated to Angular Version 4.2.4

 ## Development server